 Ever wondered what skydiving sounds like when stepping out of a plane at 13,000 feet?
 Well, then this is your lucky day.
-We have just released a shining new library of skydiving and parachute sound effects.
+We have just released a shining new of skydiving and parachute library of sound effects.
 AND WE ARE GIVING IT AWAY FOR FREE!
 Follow the link at the bottom of this blog to grab it.

 So, Oskar Rödin, you were the one who raised the hand when Pole wanted to record what skydiving sounds like.
 Have you been doing this for a long time?